Answers to Some Important Questions

 Last month, a post over at RWN brought forth this comment.
 I saved it then for use here, and things got busy at work.
 I apologize to Hawk and to simulacre for letting this hang for so long.
 Here's the comment, followed by my commentary:

-These are just some questions rattling around in my mind:1.
-How do we change our Primary system to give conservatives a shot?
+These are just some questions rattling around in my mind:

 -How do we change our Primary system to give conservatives a shot?